-Once you’ve submitted your application to the PGPB at MISB, you may be prompted to take our internal exam, the Bocconi Test.
+Once you’ve submitted your application to the IMB at SDA Bocconi Asia Center, you may be prompted to take our internal exam, the Bocconi Test.
 Wondering whether you need to take this exam, and what is involved, if you do?
 Here’s more:

 Do You Have to Take the Bocconi Test?

 The answer to this question may not be as clear-cut as you’d expect.
 The Bocconi Test is not a requirement for applicants who have CAT, GMAT or GRE scores to report.

 However, even if you are planning on sitting for one of these exams (or if you have already), it benefits you to be proactive and take the Bocconi Test.
 Why?
 Because our admissions process considers the best of all of your scores.